Ashex/pokemongo-map-docker/README.md

 | --display-gyms  | DISPLAY_GYMS  |

-This list contains all flags for both master and develop, make sure you're aware what flags are supported on each as the tool will fail to run if you add an extra flag.
+This list contains all flags for both master and develop, make sure you're aware what flags are supported on each as the tool will fail to run if you add an unsupported flag.

 ### Example
 `docker run -d -P --name pokemongo-map ashex/pokemongo-map:develop -a -e "AUTH_SERVICE=ptc" -e "USERNAME=UserName" -e "PASSWORD=Password" -E "LOCATION=Seattle, WA" -e "STEP_LIMIT=5" -e "GMAPS_KEY=SUPERSECRET"`